rkuma183/wilsonmar.github.io/_future/2016-07-28-docker-setup.md

   -t, --tag value               Name and optionally a tag in the 'name:tag' format (default [])
       --ulimit value            Ulimit options (default [])
    </pre>

-0. Set the present working directory to the app folder containing a Dockerfile.

 0. Build an image referencing the Dockerfile in the present working directory: